 Then Mayra received a Box of Joy — and her sad expression broke into a beautiful smile!
 Now, when she remembers that special Christmas, her father’s absence is not the only thing she recalls.
 She also remembers the amazing gifts she received and the kindness of the people who made that miracle possible.

 Our ministry partners in the local Diocese of Santa Rosa de Lima explained, “Little did [the children] imagine that in another part of the world, there was a group of people serving tirelessly to be able to send them a gift box that filled them with great joy.”

-Box of Joy is an instrument of mercy God is using to touch young lives — and it is only possible because schools such as yours are willing to share their resources and engage their students in this gift-giving outreach to bless children like Mayra.
+Box of Joy is an important instrument of mercy God can use to touch young lives — but the program can only succeed if schools such as yours are willing to share their resources and engage their students in this gift-giving outreach.

 For the schools that take part, the ministry serves as a wonderful and engaging extracurricular activity.
 It’s the perfect way to involve the whole school in a service project, and it helps teach participating students the virtue of serving others in need.

 Last year, schools helped us send Box of Joy gifts to 118,990 boys and girls in Latin America, the Caribbean and Malawi, Africa — and this year, we hope to reach even more needy children for the glory of God.
 We pray you will join the many schools that have already made this incredible work of mercy an annual school activity.

 And if you would like to participate online, we will pack a box for you!
 Check out Cross Catholic Outreach’s Christmas Catalog and give a Box of Joy to a child in need of hope.
 Working together, we can bless thousands more children this year!